fullstorydev/solr-bench/README.md

 In the coordinator VM, check out the solr-benchmarking repo.

-The VM should have the following installed:
+The VM should have the following:
-* apt install wget unzip zip ant ivy lsof git netcat make openjdk-11-jdk jq maven
+* Maven and other tools for building `apt install wget unzip zip ant ivy lsof git netcat make openjdk-11-jdk jq` (For yum/dnf based systems, similar packages need to be installed)
-* wget https://releases.hashicorp.com/terraform/0.12.26/terraform_0.12.26_linux_amd64.zip; sudo unzip terraform_0.12.26_linux_amd64.zip -d /usr/local/bin
+* terraform. `wget https://releases.hashicorp.com/terraform/0.12.26/terraform_0.12.26_linux_amd64.zip; sudo unzip terraform_0.12.26_linux_amd64.zip -d /usr/local/bin`

 ### Running the suite